laderast/RBootcamp_old/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:87aa2a11b4
 ## Joining two tables together

-A very common operation that we have to do is when
+A very common operation that we have to do is when we have two tables with common ids.
+Often times, we want to merge them on these common ids.
+In order to do that, we have to be aware of the column name in each table that contains the

+Then, we can do what's called a join.

 *** =instructions